Chrome browsers

 5. Click Attributeand thenselect an option.

-For a complete list of attributes, go to the Attribute descriptions section below.
+For a complete list of attributes, go to the Attribute descriptions section (later on this page).

 6. Click Containsand thenselect an operator.

-7. Enter a value, or select a value from the drop-down list.
+7. Enter a value or select a value from the list.

 8. (Optional) To add more search conditions, repeat steps 4–7.